robot-accomplice/rpg/README.md

 ## Features

+- **ASCII art banner**: Displays a stylized RPG launcher banner on execution
 - **Customizable character sets**: Control which types of characters to include (lowercase, uppercase, numerals, symbols)
-- **Character exclusion**: Exclude specific characters from generated passwords
+- **Character exclusion**: Exclude specific characters or ranges from generated passwords
+- **Character inclusion**: Restrict passwords to only specific character sets
+- **Pattern-based generation**: Generate passwords from patterns (e.g., `LLLNNNSSS` for 3 lowercase, 3 numeric, 3 symbols)
+- **Minimum requirements**: Enforce minimum counts of capitals, numerals, or symbols
+- **Reproducible passwords**: Use seeds to generate the same passwords repeatedly
+- **Multiple output formats**: Text (default) or JSON with entropy information
+- **Clipboard integration**: Copy passwords directly to clipboard
 - **Table output**: Display multiple passwords in a formatted table
+- **Quiet mode**: Suppress banner and headers for script-friendly output
 - **Uniform distribution**: Passwords are generated with uniform character distribution
 - **Fast and efficient**: Pre-allocated memory and optimized character set building
-- **Well-tested**: Comprehensive unit tests for all core functionality
+- **Well-tested**: Comprehensive unit tests (17+) and integration tests

 ## Installation